tomdjong/MGS-categorical-realizability/README.md

 # Categorical realizability

-Lecture notes with exercises for the introductory course on *categorical realizability* at the [Midlands Graduate School (MGS) 2024](https://www.cs.le.ac.uk/events/mgs2024).
+Lecture notes with exercises for the advanced course on *categorical realizability* at the [Midlands Graduate School (MGS) 2024](https://www.cs.le.ac.uk/events/mgs2024).